Composables

 </template>

 Pass a setup function to wrap your animations in a gsap.context().
-The context is automatically reverted when the component scope is disposed — no onUnmounted boilerplate.
+The context is automatically reverted when the component unmounts or the page transitions away.
+No cleanup boilerplate needed.

 components/ContextBox.vue